-1 Provide a clear, concise, and descriptive project name.
+Provide a clear, concise, and descriptive project name.
 Use identifiers such as State abbreviations, major cities, infrastructure, and tasks of the individual project (e.g., "DC-Capital City to Dry Lake Track Improvements").
 Please limit the response to 100 characters.
-MO-KC to STL Corridor - Bonn ots Mill Universal Crossover 2) If the applicant submitted an application for this project, or a project within the scope, that was not selected, indicate the solicitation under which that application was submitted.
+MO-KC to STL Corridor - Herm nann Crossover 2) If the applicant submitted an application for this project, or a project within the scope, that was not selected, indicate the solicitation under which that application was submitted.
 Check all that apply.
-ARRA - Track 1 FY 2 2010 Service Development Progr ram ARRA - Track 2 ☐ FY 2 2010 Individual Project - PE/NE EPA ☐ FY 2009 - Track 4 ☐ FY 2 2010 Individual Project - FD/Co nstruction FY 2009 Residual □ N/A (3) Indicate the activity(ies) pr (3) Indicate the activity(ies) proposed in this application.
-Check all that apply. ⊠ Final Design ⊠ Const truction (4) Indicate the anticipated duration, in months, for the proposed FD/Construction project.
+ARRA - Track 1 FY 2 2010 Service Development Prog ram ARRA - Track 2 FY 2 2010 Individual Project - PE/NE PA ☐ FY 2009 - Track 4 FY 2 2010 Individual Project - FD/Co instruction FY 2009 Residual N/A (3) Indicate the activity(ies) pr coposed in this application.
+Checl c all that apply.
+Final Design  Const truction (4) Indicate the anticipated duration, in months, for the proposed FD/Construction project.
 Consider that American Recovery and Reinvestment Act funding must be obligated by September 30, 2017.
-Number of Months: 24 Number of Months: 24 424 documents, and dollar fi gures must be rounded to the neared will consider matching funds in e est whole dollar.
-All applicants a HSIPR Federal Funding Request Non-Federal Match Amount atch Amount Total Project Cost Non-Federal Match of Total 5,075,684.00 1,268,921.00 6,344,605.00 20 %
+Number of Months: 24 (5) Specify the anticipated HSIPR funding level for the proposed FD/Construction project.
+This information must match the SF- 424 documents, and dollar figures must be rounded to the nearest whole dollar.
+All applicants are encouraged to contribute non- Federal matching funds.
+FRA will consider matching funds in evaluating the merit of the application.
+See Section 3.3 of the NOFA for further information regarding cost sharing.
+HSIPR Federal Funding Request Non-Federal Match Amount Total Project Cost Non-Federal Match Percentage of Total \$3,970,643.00 \$992,660.00 \$4,963,303.00 20 %